-Late creditor claims can, in theory, be allowed in Nevada probate proceedings.
+Late creditor claims, in theory, be allowed in Nevada probate proceedings.
 However, rulings by the Nevada Supreme Court clearly favor disallowing late creditor claims, except in extraordinary circumstances.

 In most Nevada estate proceedings, creditors have just 90 days to file a claim with the clerk of the Court.
 In summary administration (estates worth less than $300,000.00), the creditor period is 60 days.
 The Personal Representative sends notice is sent to all known creditors.
 Notice must also be published in order to provide notice to unknown creditors.

 Two Nevada Supreme Court cases from the Estate of Wilbur Clark address late creditor claims.
 Wilbur Clark was a Las Vegas casino magnate in the mid 20th century.
 From Wikipedia:

 He purchased El Rancho Vegas in 1944.
 A year later, in 1945, he purchased Monte Carlo Club.
 In 1946, he sold El Rancho Vegas.
 With that money, he built the Desert Inn casino in 1947.
 However, he quickly sold most of his interest to businessman Moe Dalitz, owning only 17.5%.
 Another business partner was Hank Greenspun, the publisher of the Las Vegas Sun newspaper.
 He remained the public face of the Desert Inn.
 In the 1950s, he organized the Tournament of Champions, an annual golf tournament at the Desert Inn Golf Course shown on televised by NBC.
 He sold his share in 1964.

 Later, he developed Wilbur Clark’s Paradise Gardens, located at 4505 South Maryland Parkway, south of the Thomas & Mack Center.
 He also donated the land on which Guardian Angel Cathedral was built.